sourcegraph/about/docs/security.md

 If you have specific questions or concerns, contact us at <a href="mailto:security@sourcegraph.com">security@sourcegraph.com</a>.

+If you think you have discovered a security vulnerability in our product, please follow our instructions on [how to report a security vulnerability](#how-to-report-a-security-vulnerability).

 ## Sourcegraph on-premise

 Sourcegraph instances that host private code are typically deployed on-premise and therefore Sourcegraph employees have no access to customer data or code.